-For FY2014, the Group generated a net operating cash flow of S\$1.12 million, contributed mainly by net profit before taxation, adding back of provision for impairment loss, depreciation and amortization, as well as lower trade and other receivables and prepayments.
+For FY2015, the Group's net cash flows used in operating activities amounted to S\$0.93 million, contributed mainly by net profit before taxation and adding back of gain on disposal investment property, depreciation and amortization, changes in working capital and income taxes paid.

-Cash flows from investing activities amounted to S\$1.10 million mainly due to deposit received for sale of investment property, proceeds from partial settlement of other receivables and partially offset by purchases of property, plant and equipment.
+Cash flows from investing activities amounted to S\$12.05 million mainly due to the balance of proceeds from disposal of the Group's investment property in Senai.

-Cash flows used in financing activities of S\$1.14 million were mainly to pay dividends to a non-controlling shareholder in a subsidiary as well as to member shareholders of the Company.
+Cash flows used in financing activities of S\$9.78 million were mainly for the loans to IPark and Star City and to pay dividends to member shareholders of the Company.

-As a result, the Group recorded a net increase in cash and cash equivalents of S\$1.08 million for FY2014 while cash and cash equivalents stood at S\$11.49 million as at 31 December 2014.
+As a result, the Group recorded a net increase in cash and cash equivalents of S\$1.34 million for FY2015 while cash and cash equivalents stood at S\$11.54 million as at 31 December 2015.